Mujë Krasniqi: Legacy

 In honor of Mujë Krasniqi's life, several recognitions have been awarded by the General Staff of the KLA, the Ministry of Defense of the Provisional Government of Kosovo, the Municipal Assembly of Klinë, and other institutions.
 Following his death, the 113th Brigade of Drenica was named after him.
 Each year, on his birthday, the traditional folkloric festival "I këndojmë lirisë" ("We Sing to Freedom") is held in the center of Klina in his memory.
-The town square in Klinë, once a symbol of falsehood, now bears the name of the martyr and hero, Mujë Krasniqi.
+The town square in Klina bears his name.
 Similarly, the 313th Brigade of the Kosovo Protection Corps in Skënderaj was also named in his honor.
-Krasniqi,was posthumously awarded the title of Hero of Kosovo in recognition of his contributions and sacrifice.
+Krasniqi was posthumously awarded the title of Hero of Kosovo in recognition of his contributions.